The United States has been a nation of immigrants ever since the first European settlers arrived in the 1600s and began forming the colonies.

 In 1996, the Illegal Immigration Reform and Immigration Responsibility Act increased border enforcement and instituted civil penalties for people illegally crossing the border.
 The law was prompted by the 1983 World Trade Center bombing in New York, the 1984 anti-immigration initiative approved by California voters and the 1985 Oklahoma City bombing.

 In 2008, the Secure Communities program began in an attempt to increase the cooperation between local and state officials with federal agents on illegal immigration.
 The fingerprint database is one of the tools used by agents in Immigration and Customs Enforcement (ICE) to locate people who have entered the United States illegally.
 The program was ended in 2014 by the Obama administration.
 It was reactivated in 2017 by the Trump administration.
+The Biden administration has rolled back some of the immigration policies of the Trump administration but, so far, not the Security Communities program.

 In 2012, the Deferred Action for Childhood Arrivals (DACA) program was created, opening up a pathway to citizenship for unauthorized immigrants who came to the United States before their 16th birthday.
 The applicants have to meet numerous criteria.
 In 2017, the Trump administration began phasing out the program.
 In June 2020, the U.S. Supreme Court ruled that the Trump administration had not provided an adequate justification for ending the DACA program.
 The ruling allowed DACA participants to renew their membership in the program, which provides them with work authorization and temporary protection against deportation.
+The Biden administration has taken steps to preserve the DACA program.

 The number of immigrants has fluctuated over the years.
 So have the countries where they come from.